code-423n4/2023-02-ethos-findings/data/shark-Q.md

 ## 1. Use a more recent version of solidity

 The current version being used is `0.6.11`.
 However, it is considered best practice to use the latest version of solidity.
-More recent versions of solidity have compiler optimizations, and bugfixes, among other things.
+More recent versions of solidity have compiler optimizations, bugfixes, among other things.
 This could help in reading and writing safe and clean code.

 For a list of new releases: [blog.soliditylang.org/category/releases/](https://blog.soliditylang.org/category/releases/)